epitome-mvc/Epitome/README.md

 > _Epitome: a typical example of a characteristic or class; embodiment; personification; model_

-Epitome is an experimental Model/View/* for MooTools, created by Dimitar Christoff of QMetric Group.
+An experimental Model/View/* for MooTools, created by Dimitar Christoff of QMetric Group.

 ![QMetric](http://tech.qmetric.co.uk/wp-content/themes/the-bootstrap/images/qmetric-logo-on.png)

 Licence: MIT

 Groc `Documentation` is available here: [http://dimitarchristoff.github.com/Epitome/](http://dimitarchristoff.github.com/Epitome/)

 A default `.groc.json` file is added so you can just run `groc` in the root to freshen.

 The creation and logic employed in the writing of Epitome has been documented in these blog posts: